PipedreamHQ/pipedream/.github/ISSUE_TEMPLATE/new-trigger---event-source.md

 about: Need to run a workflow on a specific event, like every time a new PR is opened on Github?
 Request it here!
 title: "[TRIGGER]"
-labels: enhancement, good first issue, help wanted, trigger / source
+labels: enhancement, good first issue, help wanted
 assignees: ''

 ---